diogovalentte/mantium/README.md

 1. You find an interesting manga on a site.
 2. Add the manga to Mantium.
 Set its status (reading, dropped, etc.) and (_optionally_) the last chapter you read from the list of the manga's released chapters.
 3. You also configure Mantium to periodically check for new chapters (like every 30 minutes) in your mangas and notify you when they are released.
-4. After being notified that a new chapter has been released, you read it and set it in Mantium that you read the last released chapter.
+4. After being notified that a new chapter has been released, you read it and set it in Mantium that you have read the last released chapter.
 5. That's how you track a manga in Mantium.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W012U1PL)

 # Dashboard

-By default, the dashboard shows the mangas with unread chapters first, ordering by the last released chapter.
+By default, the dashboard shows the mangas with unread chapters first, ordered by the last released chapter.
 Unread manga names have an animation effect that changes the name color to catch your attention.

 You have two display options: **grid view** and **list view**.